goatface/mapdb/README.md

 6) A couple paths around IMT/Pinefar now have adjectives to avoid warcamps
 7) IMT public lockers can now ;go2 from town, etc

-## Edit by unknown person
+## Edit by anonymous
-Seems sane, but whoever did it remained anonymous.
-If this causes an issue, complain to the mapdb team.
+Seems sane, but we do not know who grabbed the mapdb (which we have been trying to prevent).
 ___
 16745 [Aradhul Road, Rocky Trail]
 timeto: {"16744"=>0.2, "16746"=>15000} is now {"16744"=>0.2, "16746"=>15}